Spectrum Imaging

 3. Once complete, the routine will output the number of x-rays removed.

-4. The number of standard deviations required before a pixel is considered to be anomalous, and also the maximum number of x-rays to remove, can be set by holding down the Alt key when selecting the menu item.
+4. Holding down the Alt key when selecting the menu item allows you to set the number of standard deviations required before a pixel is considered to be anomalous and the maximum number of x-rays to remove.

 Spatial drift correction

 Since the acquisition of a spectrum image can take a considerable period of time, sample drift can cause the planes of the spectrum image to be offset from one another.
-The relative amount of sample drift is dependent on a number of factors, including sample/microscope stability, exposure time and also magnification.
-You should measure and remove spatial drift, by utilizing one of the following options, before performing any subsequent analyses.
+The relative amount of sample drift is dependent on a number of factors, including sample/microscope stability, exposure time, and magnification.
+You should measure and remove spatial drift by utilizing one of the following options before performing any subsequent analyses.

 1. Image alignment tools – Allows you to measure this drift and realign the energy planes after the acquisition.